ssiwan/KARMA/README.md

 * **Contextual Interviews**.
 Leveraging our observations from shadowing users, we conducted contextual interviews to further identify and refine common needs, tasks, and concerns.
 * **Affinity Diagrams**.
 In response to the user research findings, the product team conducted a "popcorn-style" task analysis resulting in an affinity diagramming session to help prioritize features for the first design iteration.

-See [Initial User Research](docs/InitialUserResearch.pdf) for additional details on these activities.
+See [Initial User Research](docs/InitialUserResearch.pdf) for working documentation on these activities.

 The result of this research identified two key pain points that KARMA was designed to address.